KhSanzhar/React-Fall/README.md

 ## Description

  LuxeCart is fullstack e-commerce website developed using React and AWS Amplify.
 Unlike traditional single-product platforms, our site offers an extensive range of products with detailed descriptions and user ratings.
 Its user-friendly design across multiple pages ensures a smooth and informative shopping experience.
 The use of AWS Amplify enhances the site's performance and scalability, catering to a diverse and growing user base.
+A non-flowing token, even if we close the site tab, our session is saved.

 ## Features